 To calculate price elasticity of demand, you divide the percentage change in demand by the percentage change in price.

-Exclusive products, like luxury cars, are inelastic—meaning an increase in the price will not impact the demand for the product.
+Exclusive products, like luxury cars, are inelastic—meaning higher prices will not impact the demand for the product.
 They tend to have more pricing power because of their scarcity.
 Less popular products, like a new sofa, tend to be more elastic.
 If the price of that sofa increases, you’re less likely to purchase it since there are cheaper alternatives.

-When you understand the price elasticity of demand for your products, you understand how much pricing power you have.
+When you understand the price elasticity of demand for your products, you understand how much pricing power you have, and this will inform your pricing strategy.
 This understanding helps you leverage that power to help your business.

 How pricing power leads to growth

 If you don’t change your price throughout the tenure of your company, you’ll never be able to grow.
-Companies with higher pricing power have more leeway to adjust their prices.
+Companies with higher pricing power have more leeway to adjust their prices, so having pricing power is a major competitive disadvantage.
 Instead of causing a decrease in demand, any increase in price will help stabilize the revenue of your business, maximize your profits, and maintain a predictable growth rate.

 You’ll be able to do all this without impacting the customer relationship as well.
 Without pricing power, the decisions you make regarding price become much more difficult.
 It’s impossible to keep your price the same forever.

 When you’re able to raise prices without lowering demand for your product, it’s easier to maintain a steady growth rate.
 This is especially important for SaaS companies, as their revenue is tied to recurring customer relationships.

 If your customers are unhappy with raising prices, like whatNetflixexperienced in its last price adjustment, that has the potential to drive downcustomer retention ratesover time.
 This makesMRRandARRless predictable, which makes it more difficult for you to scale your company.